-Abortion procedures vary depending on how far along you are in your pregnancy.
-But, if you are between 6 and 12 weeks in your pregnancy, you may have a suction aspiration or vacuum aspiration procedure.
+If you are between 6 and 12 weeks pregnant, you may have a suction aspiration or vacuum aspiration procedure.

 Suction Aspiration or Vacuum Aspiration Abortion Procedure

 - Speculum and local anesthetic prepare the cervix.